Psyllium husk

 Fiber generally has few side effects.[22]

-Psyllium can cause allergic reactions, including anaphylaxis.[21]
-Psyllium may act as a potent inhalant allergen capable of eliciting asthma symptoms.[22]
-Health care professionals at geriatric care hospitals, who are frequently exposed to psyllium in the laxatives administered to patients, are commonly IgE sensitized to psyllium (13.8%), and 8.6% have clinical allergy to psyllium.[23]
-Pharmaceutical manufacturing employees who have been exposed to psyllium during the processing have developed occupational asthma and IgE sensitization.[24]
-In order to protect sensitized workers, psyllium has an extremely low occupational exposure limit of 150 ng/m3.[25]
+Psyllium can cause allergic reactions, including anaphylaxis.[26]
+Psyllium may act as a potent inhalant allergen capable of eliciting asthma symptoms.[27]
+Health care professionals at geriatric care hospitals, who are frequently exposed to psyllium in the laxatives administered to people, are commonly IgE sensitized to psyllium (13.8%), and 8.6% have clinical allergy to psyllium.[28]
+In order to protect sensitized workers, psyllium has an extremely low occupational exposure limit of 150 ng/m3.[29]

 The genus Plantago contains over 200 species.
 P. ovata and P. psyllium are produced commercially in several European countries, Russia and surrounding countries, and India.
 Plantago seed, known commercially as black, French, or Spanish psyllium, is obtained from P. psyllium, also known as P. arenaria.
 Seed produced from P. ovata is known in trading circles as white or blonde psyllium, Indian plantago, or isabgol.
 Isabgol is the common name in India for P. ovata.
 India dominates the world market in the production and export of psyllium.